tin6150/covid19_care_capacity_map/README.rst

 Multiple date entry for same state would need multiple feature, each with its own geometry (coordinate list).
 Then, may as well just have one file per date.

+Correctly imported by mapbox:
+  - EgPropertySingle_x2.json5
+  - EgPropertySingle_x3.json5

 Pros and cons of single .geojson vs many files, one per date:

 - single file will end up more compressible, faster to load, less javascript coding?
+Untested approach.
 - multiple file will be tried method as done for previous data viz proj with mapbox.

 Ref